Apps72/Dev.Data/ReadMe.md

 * Add a **DotNetCore** version with features based on DbConnection.
 * Add the method **AddParameter** in DatabaseCommandBase, usable for all projects (SqlServer, Oracle, Sqlite, ...).
 * Remove DataInjection concept.
 That will be replaced by pre and post execution events.

+### Version 2.3

+* Fix using Dispose method with AutoDisconnect mode.